cstes/tcp-ip-objc/README.md

 For example on Solaris you may have to do:

 svcadm enable svc:/network/daytime:stream
+svcadm enable svc:/network/daytime:dgram

-so that the "daytime" program can connect to the daytime port (13).
+so that the "daytime" and "daytime-dgram" programs can connect to the daytime port (13).

-Or run the simple daytime-server.m , as an alternative.
+Or run the simple daytime-server.m , as an alternative (for TCP).

 David Stes